DOI10.47051/ZFWJ6278

 Figure 1: Individuals of Dipsas bobridgelyi from Buenaventura Biological Reserve, El Oro province, Ecuador.

-Natural history: Dipsas bobridgelyi is a nocturnal snake that inhabits old-growth to moderately disturbed seasonally dry forests and foothill rainforests.1 These snakes appear to be more active during rainy or drizzly nights after a warm day.2 Their movements throught the foliage are slow, graceful, and generally occur on the lower (1–2.5 m above the ground) forest stratum.1 The diet in this species consists of snails and probably also on slugs, which are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.3 Nevertheless, all snakes in the genus Dipsas are considered harmless to humans.
+Natural history: Dipsas bobridgelyi is a nocturnal snake that inhabits old-growth to moderately disturbed seasonally dry forests and foothill rainforests.1 These snakes appear to be more active during rainy or drizzly nights after a warm day.2 Their movements through the foliage are slow, graceful, and generally occur on the lower (1–2.5 m above the ground) forest stratum.1 The diet in this species consists of snails and probably also on slugs, which are presumably immobilized by the use of toxins secreted by the mucous cells of the infralabial glands.3 Nevertheless, all snakes in the genus Dipsas are considered harmless to humans.
 They never attempt to bite, resorting instead to coiling into a defensive ball posture and producing a musky and distasteful odor when threatened.2,4

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Endangered Considered to be facing a high risk of extinction in the near future..
 Since it has only been recently described,1 Dipsas bobridgelyi has not been formally evaluated by the IUCN Red List.
 Here, it is provisionally assigned to the EN category following IUCN criteria5 because the species is restricted to only five patches of forest lacking connectivity between them and its habitat is severely fragmented and declining in extent and quality due to deforestation.
-It is estimated that, in total, there is no more than ~1,265 km2 of suitable habitat remaining for D. bobridgelyi.
+It is estimated that, in total, there are no more than ~1,265 km2 of suitable habitat remaining for D. bobridgelyi.
 Furthermore, only two of the localities (Buenaventura Reserve in Ecuador and Reserva Nacional de Tumbes in Peru) where the species occurs are currently protected.1

-Distribution: Dipsas bobridgelyi is restricted to an area of approximately 5,321 km2 along the Chocoan-Tumbesian transition area of southwestern Ecuador (Fig. 2) and extreme northwestern Peru.
+Distribution: Dipsas bobridgelyi is restricted to an area of approximately 5,321 km2 along the Chocoan-Tumbesian transition area of southwestern Ecuador (Fig. 2) and extreme northwestern Perú.

 Distribution of Dipsas bobridgelyi in Ecuador